 Currently at the frontier of financial development, cryptocurrency provides both opportunities and risks in financial markets and has driven a large interest in its early years.
 The new business model provided by cryptocurrency along with the exponential increases in its prices may have enticed investors, with many utilizing cryptocurrency as a speculative asset to take advantage of the early gains.
 However, the subsequent crash in prices provided a wake-up call to speculators dealing with cryptocurrency.

 The fiscal burden of public pensions in most emerging Asian economies is relatively small, reflecting relatively young populations and limited coverage of the retired-age population in public pension programs.
 Nonetheless, these conditions are likely to change dramatically in the coming decades.
 First, many Asian economies will face rapidly aging populations, which will raise pension and other old-age-related spending substantially.
 Second, as economies develop, political pressures to expand the coverage of public pensions and raise the level of pension benefits relative to income will likely increase.
-Read more.

 For a number of years, the central banks of the major advanced economies have pursued historically unprecedented ultra-low interest rate policies and negative interest rate policies.
 Facing the zero lower bound problem, they have also implemented various asset purchase programs, known as “quantitative easing,” with the aim of reducing long-term interest rates.
 There has been growing evidence that advanced countries’ unconventional monetary policies (UMPs) have caused significant spillovers to the financial markets of emerging market economies (EMEs).
-Read more.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection